 NGOs and other civil society stakeholders may also attend public meetings of the CRPD as observers, in which case they will not be given the opportunity to address the CRPD.

 If an NGO or other civil society stakeholder wishes to attend a Committee on the Rights of Persons with Disabilities’ session, the organization is required to be duly registered.
-Participants will have to submit a completed Conference Registration Form to the attention of both Ms. Adele Quist at firstname.lastname@example.org and the Secretariat of the Committee on the Rights of Persons with Disabilities at email@example.com.
+Participants will have to create an account and register through the United Nations Indico system.

-More information can be found in the CRPD’s Note on Civil Society Participation and Note on National Human Rights Institutions Participation, and in the UN Office of the High Commissioner for Human Rights’ Information Note on Accreditation to attend sessions of Treaty Bodies.
+More information can be found in the CRPD’s page on Participation and Guidelines, and in the UN Office of the High Commissioner for Human Rights’ Information Note on Accreditation to attend sessions of Treaty Bodies.

 RESEARCH AND ADDITIONAL SOURCES